-The discussion concentrates on methods to reduce your taxes and potential risks.
+The discussion concentrates on methods to reduce your taxes and potential risks leading to a delayed return or an audit.
 There’s another section on tax exemptions which differs from tax deductions.
-The idea is to:
+The idea is to keep more of the money you made and:

 - reduce your tax income